-PART II - DETERMINATION OF NET INCOME OR LOSS IN ONE OR MORE SPECIAL PARTNERHIPS OR PARTNERSHIPS
+PART II - DETERMINATION OF NET INCOME OR LOSS IN ONE OR MORE PASS-THROUGH ENTITIES

-For taxable years beginning after December 31, 2010, if the special partnership or partnership derived losses, you may not claim them as a deduction against other income other than income derived from other special partnerships or partnerships.
-Such loss will be limited to the adjusted basis of the partner's share in the partnership at the end of the taxable year in which the partnership loss is claimed.
+For taxable years beginning after December 31, 2010, if the pass-through entity derived losses, you may not claim them as a deduction against other income other than income derived from other pass-through entities.
+Such loss will be limited to the adjusted basis of the owner's share in the entity at the end of the taxable year in which the entity loss is claimed.

-The adjusted basis limitation will be determined for each one of the special partnerships or partnerships in which the partner invests.
+The adjusted basis limitation will be determined for each one of the pass-through entities in which the owner invests.

-Line 5(a) - Enter the amount of distributable share in the loss of the special partnership or partnership attributable to the partner in accordance with the share percentage.
-This amount is informed to the partner on Form 480.60 EC.
+Line 5(a) - Enter the amount of distributable share in the loss of the pass-through entity attributable to the owner in accordance with the share percentage, as reported on Form 480.60EC or the loss reported by the trust on Form 480.60F.

-Line 5(b) - Enter the distributable share on loss from a partnership or special partnership owned by the entity in accordance with the share percentage.
-This amount is informed to the partner on Form 480.60 EC.
+Line 5(b) - Enter the distributable share on loss from a pass-through entity owned by the entity in accordance with the share percentage, as reported on Form 480.60EC or the loss reported by the trust on Form 480.60F.

 Line 5(c) - Enter the carryover losses which were not claimed in previous years due to the limitation.
-This amount must be the same as line 6, Part III of Schedule R Corporation included on the income tax return of tax year 2019.
-If a partner owns shares in losses from more than one partnership or special partnership, the balance subject to the loss carryover, as determined on the previous taxable year, will be proportionally attributed to the loss of each one of the partnerships.
-Said attribution will be done by using as factor the adjusted basis of the partner's share in each one of the partnerships at the end of the previous taxable year.
+This amount must be the same as line 6, Part III of Schedule R Corporation included on the income tax return of tax year 2021.
+If a owner owns shares in losses from more than one pass-through entity, the balance subject to the loss carryover, as determined on the previous taxable year, will be proportionally attributed to the loss of each one of the entities.
+Said attribution will be done by using as factor the adjusted basis of the owner's share in each one of the pass-through entity at the end of the previous taxable year.

 Line 6 - Enter on this line the amount determined in Part I, line 4.
-If the special partnership or partnership has an exemption decree under the Puerto Rico Tourism Incentives Act or the Puerto Rico Tourism Development Act, you may use the debts of the special partnership or partnership, as reported on line F, Part I of Form 480.60 EC, in proportion to your share, to increase your adjusted basis on line 6(b), only to claim losses of the special partnership or partnership from this activity.
+If the pass-through entity has an exemption decree under the Puerto Rico Tourism Incentives Act or the Puerto Rico Tourism Development Act, you may use the debts of the pass-through entity, as reported on line F, Part I of Form 480.60 EC, in proportion to your share, to increase your adjusted basis on line 6(b), only to claim losses of the pass-through entity from this activity.

-Also, include on line 6(c) the portion of the partnership's current debts assumed by the partner that are guaranteed by such partner as established on Form 480.60 EC, Part I, line E.
+Also, include on line 6(c) the portion of the entity's current debts assumed by the owner that are guaranteed by such owner as established on Form 480.60 EC, Part I, line E.

-Line 7(a) - Enter the partner's distributable share in the income and profits derived from the special partnership or partnership during the year.
-This amount is reflected on Form 480.60 EC.
+Line 7(a) - Enter the owner's distributable share in the income and profits derived from the pass-through entity during the year, as reported on Form 480.60EC, or the distributable share in the income reported by the trust on Form 480.60F.
 Exclude the net income subject to special fixed tax rate derived from operations of a business with a tax exemption decree.

-Line 7(b) - Enter the distributable share on gain from a partnership or special partnership owned by the entity in accordance with the share percentage.
-This amount is informed to the partner on Form 480.60 EC.
+Line 7(b) - Enter the distributable share on gain from a pass-through entity owned by the entity, as reported on Form 480.60EC, or the distributable share in the income reported by the trust on Form 480.60F.

 Line 8 - Enter the smaller of the amounts on lines 5(d) and 6(d).
-This will be the maximum admissible amount of losses for this taxable year that you may claim as a deduction against income from other partnerships or special partnerships, subject to the limitations established by the Code and that are computed in Part III of Schedule R Corporation.
+This will be the maximum admissible amount of losses for this taxable year that you may claim as a deduction against income from other pass-through entities, subject to the limitations established by the Code and that are computed in Part III of Schedule R Corporation.